stefano-meschiari/SAVE-Point/README.md

      message: |
        You clicked next!
 Good job!

+### How to win a level and computing points
+Each level will have two fields, "rule" and "starsrule". "rule" determines whether a level has been cleared or not.
+The rule will be a single JavaScript expression that evaluates to true or false.

+In order to compose a rule, you have access to a few properties:
+- nplanets is the number of planets
+- elements is an array of a list of orbital elements (period, sma, eccentricity are the most useful).
+For instance, elements[0].eccentricity returns the eccentricity of the first planet.
+- collided is a boolean property reflecting whether there has been a collision before the rule is evaluated.

+For the elliptical level, a rule looks like this:

+rule: nplanets > 0 && elements[0].eccentricity < 0.99 && !collided

+"starsrule" returns a number between 1 and 3, reflecting the number of stars earned by the user.
+It should again be a single JavaScript expression.
+The ternary expression in JavaScript is useful for that
+purpose: (cond ? return1 : return2) returns "return1" if cond is true,
+"return2" otherwise.
+It can be nested, too.
+A starsrule for the elliptical level looks like this:

+    starsrule: |
+      (elements[0].eccentricity < 0.4 ?
+1 : (elements[0].eccentricity < 0.7 ?
+2 : 3))

+(notice that the rule itself is on a separate line preceded by the pipe character -- this is because the rule contains a colon character, which is a reserved character for YAML keys -- the pipe character introduces an "as-is" string).
+The expression evaluates to 1 if the eccentricity is < 0.4, 2 if < 0.7, 3 otherwise.

 ### Available events
 * on: start is shown at the beginning of the level.
 * on: proceed is shown when the user clicks on the "Next" button.
 You